-- Implement the provisions of this policy in accordance with Protocol 3: Domestic Violence Investigations. - 2.
-The supervisor shall promptly review every domestic violence-related report where an officer has determined that probable cause exists that a crime was committed and assign the case for follow-up investigation; or send the report to the charging attorney with no further investigation. - In cases where a primary investigation centers on a non-domestic crime but a domestic violence - related crime was also involved in the case, fully investigate the domestic-related crime.
+- 1. Implement the provisions of this policy in accordance with Protocol 3: Domestic Violence Investigations. - 2.
+The supervisor shall promptly review every domestic violence-related report where an officer has determined that probable cause exists that a crime was committed and assign the case for follow-up investigation; or send the report to the charging attorney with no further investigation. - 3.
+In cases where a primary investigation centers on a non-domestic crime but a domestic violence-related crime was also involved in the case, fully investigate the domestic-related crime. - 4.
+Conduct investigations supplementing the initial law enforcement investigation at the scene. - 5.
+Prioritize investigation of cases where the suspect is gone-on-arrival in the same manner as in-custody cases and take victim safety into account.